sparkbox/standard/build_process/README.md

 # Build, Deployment, and Delivery

-We believe that the more frequently we deploy, the better we collaborate as a team and with our clients, navigating our way towards the most appropriate outcome.
+We believe that the more frequently we deploy, the better we collaborate as a team and with our clients, navigating our way toward the most appropriate outcome.

 Our expectation is that anyone on our development team should be able to build